-Camp staff will travel with the campers during bus pick-up and drop-off and will require a signature from an approved adult in order to release a child.
-Please have your photo identification ready at bus drop-off location.
+Camp staff will travel with the campers on the bus and will require a signature from an approved adult in order to release a child.
+Please have your photo -ID ready at the bus when you pick up your camper.

-Any camper not met by an approved adult will be transported back to Becket Day Camp and will need to be collected by a parent or quardian.

-If staff are unable to reach parents or guardians, they will contact alternate and emergency contacts in order to find an authorized adult to pick up the child.
+Any camper not met by an approved adult will be transported back to Camp and will need to be collected by a parent or guardian.
+If staff are unable to reach parents or guardians, they will contact emergency contacts in order to find an authorized adult to pick up the child.